 The Salish Sea Model study confirmed that human sources of nutrients have a significant impact on dissolved oxygen in Puget Sound embayments.
 This assessment concluded that reducing nutrient pollution at municipal wastewater treatment plants would provide significant progress toward meeting dissolved oxygen water quality standards in the sound.

-Subscribe to the Puget Sound Nutrient Forum listserv to stay informed on future modeling efforts and reports.
+Subscribe to the Puget Sound Nutrient Forum email list to stay informed on future modeling efforts and reports.